Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Introduction

 \subsection{Kardar-Parisi-Zhang class of planar stochastic models}

 The Kardar-Parisi-Zhang (KPZ) universality \cite{kard-pari-zhan-86} predicts long-time fluctuations in one-dimensional, out-of-equilibrium, stochastic interface growth with nonlinearly slope-dependent vertical speed, local only constraints, a smoothing mechanism and rapidly decorrelating space-time noise.
 After a long time $T > 0$, the interface is expected to display height fluctuations on $T^{1/3}$ scale and nontrivial spatial correlations on $T^{2/3}$ scale.
-Furthermore, with suitable centering and rescaling, the evolution of the interface is expected to converge to that of a universal limiting interface, the KPZ fixed point, started from the limiting initial conditions.
+Furthermore, with suitable centering and rescaling, the evolution of the interface is expected to converge to that of a universal limiting interface, the KPZ fixed point \cite{mate-quas-reme-21}, started from the limiting initial conditions.
 The broader significance of these predictions is that the same scaling and, at least to a large extent, the limit behavior are also believed and partially confirmed to arise in a diverse array of probabilistic models and physical systems.
 These form the KPZ universality class in $1+1$ (one space and one time) dimensions, and include certain interacting particle systems, random matrix ensembles, stochastic PDEs, and models of polymers in random media, growth of bacterial colonies, and liquid percolation.
-See the review articles \cite{Cor-12, Cor-16, krie-krug-10-rev, quas-12-rev, Qua-Spo-15}.
+In-depth introductions to the subject from both mathematical and physical perspectives can be found in the review articles \cite{Cor-12, krie-krug-10-rev, quas-12-rev, Qua-Spo-15}.
+The short surveys \cite{baik-22, Cor-16, gang-22} also provide a summary of major milestones and some interesting research directions in this area.